curtcox/basic-mcp/README.md

 # LiveKit Agent with MCP Tools

-A voice assistant application built using the LiveKit Agents framework, capable of using Multimodal Control Protocol (MCP) tools to interact with external services.
+A voice assistant application built using the LiveKit Agents framework, capable of using [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) tools to interact with external services.

 ## Features